The best and worst performing high schools in and around Blackpool, according to latest Progress 8 data

-Best and worst performing high schools in around Blackpool, according to latest GCSE Progress 8 scores
+Blackpool’s best and worst performing high schools, according to latest GCSE Progress 8 scores

 The Department of Education (DfE) has released its annual ‘Progress 8’ results to show how children’s secondary schools are faring compared with others.